About the Disease

-Currently, COVID-19 is believed to spread when people come into contact with droplets from the nose or mouth of someone with COVID-19.
-Other people then touch infected surfaces, then their face putting them at risk for catching COVID-19.
+Currently, according to the CDC the virus that causes COVID-19 is believed to spread from person to person when people come into contact with droplets from the nose or mouth of someone with COVID-19.

 This is why it's important to wash your hands, avoid touching your face, and stay more than 6 feet away from a person who is sick.

 Symptoms may appear 2 to 14 days after exposure to the virus.